Atrial Septal Defect (ASD)

 - Pulse oximetry

-- Cardiac catheterization uses a thin catheter (tube) to insert a device to close the defect.
+- Cardiac catheterization – uses a thin catheter (tube) to thread tiny tools that can be used to close the defect